Demo Finland’s activities are particularly focused around three themes:

 Strengthening the inclusion of underrepresented groups

-Women, young people, and various minorities, such as disabled people, are often underrepresented in decision-making and face greater obstacles for political participation.
+Women, young people, and various minorities, such as persons with disabilities, are often underrepresented in decision-making and face greater obstacles for political participation.
 However, equal participation of all citizens is at the heart of democracy.
 Since its establishment, Demo Finland has worked successfully to strengthen the political participation of women in particular, and inclusion of different groups remains one of the corner stones of our work.
-Inclusion is supported through training, cross-party cooperation networks, and advocacy work carried out with parties.
+Inclusion is supported through training, multi-party networks, and advocacy work carried out with parties.